AlexandrGraschenkov/LiquidTransition/README.md

 ## Notes

 LiquidTransition controls animation percent completion.
 So if you define animation in one direction, it can run animation backward.
 In backward animation run from 1 to 0.
 So if you works with `NSNavigationController` with `navigationBar`, you can see that `navigationBar` animates backward (see example with photos).
 In this case better to define animation in both directions.

+LiquidTransition inspired by [Hero](https://github.com/HeroTransitions/Hero).
+We have complex UI with custom animation.
+Several weaks we try to implement performance animation in Hero.
+When nothing works we check manual implementation of transition.
+It works much faster.
+Cause Hero do a lot of snapshots and performing transition becomes laggy.
+In real project Hero showed not enoug performance and require a lot of code to say what you really want.
+So here manual transition looks more suitable.
+So Hero was removed from project and we move to manual control.
+Some pieces of new library start appear in our project.
+Some ideas and code was moved to this library and refactored for common usage.

+If you look for something similar, take a look on [Transition](https://github.com/Touchwonders/Transition).
+I found this project after finish `LiquidTransition` and it have good ideas behind.
+It less convenient, but still good lib.

 ## Credits